 FAQs

-We are proud to say that we have served over 650 couples over the last five years.
+We are proud to say that we have served over 650 couples over the last fifteen years.
 99% of the couples report that the program has helped them in their relationships in better managing conflict and bill paying together.
 Individuals also report feeling less stressed as a result of improved stress management skills.
 We believe that when partners have healthy communication and work on their finances together they can build stronger families.

 The workshops are facilitated by a couple’s expert and a financial expert.
 The couple’s expert is a licensed marriage and family therapist or a professional counselor who has experience working with couples.
 The financial expert has professional experience working with finances and is usually an accredited financial counselor.